Shreyas-135/Shopify-clone-app/README.md

 # Shopify-clone-app
-A Simple Streamlit/Flask Shopify App
+A Simple Streamlit/Flask Shopify Clone App
 This repo is forked from garettB/shopify-flask-example and adds a streamlit dashboard onto that flask Shopify App.

 ## What does this repo do?